 11.2.1 Participant withdrawal from study procedures

-Patients who withdraw from the study procedure (SLN mapping or any follow-up procedures) will revert to standard management and follow-up as per institutional protocols.
+Patients who withdraw or are withdrawn due to disease status, from the study procedure (SLN mapping or any follow-up procedures) will revert to standard management and follow-up as per institutional protocols.
 The data collected up to that point will be used.
 If possible data will continue to be collected from patient records and departmental databases, unless the patient has indicated that they wish to withdraw from study participation.

 11.2.2 Participant withdrawal from a study